 To reduce the price of the rare commodity, it is only logical to mix local available products such as corn, soya bean or sesame seed to the coffee powder selling to the common crowd.
 Once the coffee drinkers got used to the pre-mixed coffee taste, it then became the standard of how local coffee should be: very dark, black and thick.

 The attitude towards pre-mixed coffee powder changed with time, with the availability of purer coffee.
 The urban office workers would now prefer coffee from Starbuck or fancy pour over café bar over traditional coffee with condensed milk.
 Yet the popular mass is not picky and the super sweet traditional Thai Iced coffee made from pre-mixed powder still sure does have its fans.

-Thai Iced Coffee Recipe:
+Thai Iced Coffee Step By Step Guide

 Below is our easy step by step instruction to make Thai Iced Coffee that you can try at home, when you are melancholic about your last trip to Thailand and its incredible yummy sweet strong coffee.